GfSE/SAF-Specification/stakeholders.md

   ***Rationale:  In my role, I need to know the meaning of defined terms from applicable standards during implementation.***
 * What is the allocated reliability for a single function?
 * What is the allocated reliability for the complete item?
-* What is the allocated space?
-* What is the allocated weight?
 * What is the mapping of functions to the physical SOI physical architecture?

   ***Rationale:  In my role, I need to implement the sub-functions in my HW subsystem.***